 This is definitely the most important piece of visa documentation.
-Proof of your citizenship is required to show you are who you say you are, and where you are coming from.
+Proof of your citizenship is required to prove who you are, and where you come from.
 In most cases you must mail an original document rather than a copy, so make sure you note which you will be required to send, and make a copy of the originals.
 As you may guess, a passport is the most commonly requested document for this requirement.
 It is the only universally accepted document as a proof of citizenship.
-As a safe rule, make sure your passport is valid for the duration of your study plus six months after your studies are completed.
+To be safe, make sure your passport is valid for the duration of your study plus six months after your studies are completed.

 Proof of Your Health

 Some countries will require you to provide proof of a medical examination.
-They do not necessarily need to know the exact result of your examination, just that you have conducted one and that you have a clean bill of health.
 A receipt, or a copy of your medical exam booking may be enough to document this.
-Simply, you must prove that you are healthy enough for the duration of your studies, and that you will not become a stress on the countries medical system.
+Simply, you must prove that you are healthy enough for the duration of your studies.

 Proof of What You Are Doing

-As a student, you must be able to prove when and where you will studying.
-Schools are aware of this and should provide you with the proper documentation for your entry.
-This is in the form of a letter of acceptance (LOA).
+As a student, you must be able to prove when and where you will be studying.
+Only schools can provide you with this proper documentation for your entry.
+It is called a letter of acceptance (LOA).
 It is an official document issued by the school saying that you are in fact enrolled to study at their school.
 Without this document, you cannot prove to the government that you are actually intending to study during your visit.
-Some schools may ask you to pay your full or partial tuition fees before they issue this letter and most countries will also require proof of your full tuition payment in the form of a payment receipt before you can enter.
-Bottom line is, make sure that you can prove you are entering the country to study like you say you are.
+Some schools may only ask you to pay partial tuition fees before they issue this letter, but many goevernments may require proof of your full tuition payment in the form of a payment receipt before you can enter.
+Bottom line is, make sure that you can prove you are entering the country to study as you say you are.

 Proof That You Will Not Go Broke

 I know what you are thinking, "I am a student, I'm already broke!"
 Fear not, as this is probably the easiest documentation to obtain.
-Governments just want to know that you have enough money to survive while you are studying abroad, and that you don't intend to get a job while you are there.
+Governments just want to know that you have enough money to survive while you are studying abroad.
 Often times acquiring a study visa is much easier than getting a work visa.
 Customs officers know this, and it's their job make sure people follow the system.
 Simply submitting a copy of a recent bank statement going back three to six months, you should be able to show that you have the finances to keep you afloat.
 Although the exact amount will vary from country to country, usually having 1,000 USD/CAD/GBP/EUR per month will be adequate for your application.
 The government basically wants to know that you will not run out of money and be stuck in their country, which leads us to our last point.